var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-25497766-1']); _gaq.push(['_trackPageview']);

 If sales were to be boosted, the first change was obvious, we needed to brand the monthlies as home-grown British titles.
 Because their content was so clearly American, they suffered by association with the much lower selling imports.

-The news trade showed their confusion by often losing out on being financially credited when returning unsold British Marvels… but sending them to the distributor of Marvel US’s exported magazine line!
-They looked way too similar and it certainly didn’t help having Comag distribute the UK line while smaller rival Thorpe & Porter had always handled the US titles.
+The news trade confusion was obvious.
+Shops often lost financially when returning unsold British Marvels… by sending them to the wrong distributor.
+Marvel US’s exported magazine line went through a different company.
+They looked way too similar and it certainly didn’t help Comag distribute the UK line with smaller rival Thorpe & Porter handling the US titles.

 At this time Marvel had only recently begun experimenting with the monthly magazine format in the UK and had only two titles: Savage Sword of Conan (11/77) which featured a single story reprint from the similarly-titled US magazine in its 48 pages and Rampage Monthly (7/78) which ran material that would have been equally at home in a weekly.
 That both actually HAD been far cheaper weekly titles not long before made the move into monthlies more of a dumping ground for failed weeklies than a brave new experiment.

 But the format appealed to me, wearing my turn-the-company-around hat, it had potential.
 The higher cover price and longer shelf-life offered a lower break-even on costs and the possibility of a higher volume sell-through.
 At the time, this was the weakest part of the company, despite arguably having the greatest potential.
 It was Phase One, something I wanted to both save and expand as soon as possible!